-3.3.1 Control Issues
+3.3.1.
+Control issues

-Only H.323 room terminals support chair control.
-In the case of centralized multipoint conference, chair control may be enabled provided that the H.323 MCU supports it.
+Only H.323 room-based terminals support chair control.
+In the case of centralized multipoint conference, chair control may be enabled, provided that the H.323 MCU supports it.

-Camera control is provided by all H.323 room terminals and some of the desktop terminals.
+Camera control is provided by all H.323 roombased terminals and some of the desktop terminals.

-4 Teleteaching Environment
+4. Teleteaching environment

 A teleteaching environment is expected to enable the synchronous participation in a lecture of a geographically dispersed set of students.
-The participants could be located in geographically dispersed facilities such as lecture theatres, classrooms, seminar rooms, laboratories or at home.
+The participants could be located in geographically dispersed facilities such as lecture theatres, classrooms, seminar rooms, and laboratories or at home.
 These facilities are referred to as teleteaching workspaces.

 A teleteaching session i (TSi) will involve a number of workspaces and necessitate certain interactions among them.
-Let Wspaces(TSi) denote the set of these workspaces.
-The interactions among the workspaces constitute the scenario of the teleteaching activity, referred to as teleteaching scenario.
+Let Wspaces (TSi) denote the set of these workspaces.
+The interactions between the workspaces constitute the scenario of the teleteaching activity, referred to as the teleteaching scenario.